altaga/Artic/README.md

 ## TIC Faucet:

-As part of our system, we create an ERC20 token in order to provide an incentive for miners to join our AI platform.
+As part of our system, we created an ERC20 token in order to provide an incentive for miners to join our AI platform.

 <img src="./Images/token.png">